 The heavy glass constituents lead to low phonon energies.
 The most important consequences of this are:

-- Fluoride fibers exhibit a high optical transparency at mid-infrared wavelengths, whereas the common silica fibers absorb light beyond ≈ 2 μm.
+- Fluoride fibers exhibit a reasonably high optical transparency at mid-infrared wavelengths, whereas the common silica fibers absorb light with wavelengths beyond ≈ 2 μm.

 - Rare earth dopant ions in fluoride glasses as host media exhibit a strongly reduced tendency for quenching processes caused by multi-phonon transitions.
 Therefore, the lifetimes of various metastable electronic levels can be strongly increased compared with silica fibers, allowing the realization of certain lasers (see below).

 A problem with fluoride fibers are that they are relatively difficult to fabricate and thus also expensive.
 There is a substantial tendency for the formation of crystallites which substantially increase propagation losses by scattering, although in principle very small propagation losses are possible.
 It has been shown with experiments on the International Space Station that substantially improved fiber properties are possible for fabrication in micro-gravity.

 Generally, fluoride fibers are delicate to handle due to their fragility (not allowing, e.g., strong bending) and partly exhibit limited chemical stability, e.g. being hygroscopic.
 The hygroscopic nature can lead to a limited device lifetime, related to a steady increase of absorption by indiffusion of water / OH; this may be prevented with a suitable fiber coating and with core-less end caps having a diffusion barrier film made of silicon nitride (Si3N4) .